java-shivam/kitchensink_mongodb_poc/README.md

         (prerequisite: install mongodb and update the config inside the application.properties) (install java 21, MVN : 3.3.X)

-#Also Added the docker file to run the project on docker(freeware version)
+#Optionally:  Added  docker file to run the project on docker(freeware version)

 ### Reference Documentation